Lebedus: History

+Iron Age

 According to Pausanias, the town was inhabited by Carians when the Ionian Greeks immigrated there under the guidance of Andræmon, a son of Codrus.
 Strabo, however, states that it was colonized by Andropompus (Ἀνδρόπομπος) and that it previously bore the name of Artis in Lydia.
 Velleius Paterculus wrote that Greeks from Athens established the city as well as other cities in Ionia.

 Lebedos became a flourishing city thanks to its commerce, and was famous for its mineral springs, but it was one of the smaller cities of the Ionian League, handicapped by the limited space of its hinterland and a comparatively unsuitable port.

+Classical Age

-In the Hellenistic age, around 304 BC, Antigonus I Monophthalmus tried to join the city with Teos; however, this operation was incomplete and eventually annulled by Lysimachus, who moved its population to Ephesus in 292 BC.
+In the Hellenistic period, around 304 BC, Antigonus I Monophthalmus tried to join the city with Teos; however, this operation was incomplete and eventually annulled by Lysimachus, who moved its population to Ephesus in 292 BC.
 At some point, the name Ptolemais (Πτολεμαΐς) was bestowed on the town, probably by Ptolemy III Euergetes.

+The poet Horace in one of his Epistles (1.11.7–8) describes it as very quiet: 'a small town more deserted than Gabii or Fidenae'.
+He imagines his friend Bullatius contemplating a life of retirement there.

 Under Roman rule, it flourished anew, becoming the meeting place of the actors of all Ionia when these were temporarily exiled from Teos, and festivals were celebrated in honour of Dionysus.

 Its scanty remains are near the modern town of Seferihisar.
+Pieces of attic black-glazed pottery were uncovered in the area during an archeological survey carried out by Kütahya Dumlupınar University in Turkey between 2017 and 2019.